mcci-catena/MCCI_Catena_SGPC3/README.md

 ## Example Scripts

 See [sht3x-simple](./examples/sht3x-simple/sht3x-simple.ino).
-Sht3x-simple reads and displays the temperature and humidity once a second, using the simple APIs.
+Sht3x-simple reads and displays the TVOC once a second, using the simple APIs.

 ![Screenshot of sht3x-simple.ino in operation](./assets/sht3x-simple-screenshot.png)

 ## Namespace

 All definitions are wrapped in a namespace.
-Normally, after incluing the header file, you'll want to say:
+Normally, after including the header file, you'll want to say:

 ```c++
 using namespace McciCatenaSht3x;